 Feijo, also called pineapple guava, is a small oval fruit with smooth, gray-green skin and creamy white flesh that is juicy and pearlike.
 The flavor of feijoa is sweet and reminiscent of pineapple, pear, and banana.

-Feijo fruit resembles unripe medium-size guava from a distance.
-The fruit is 2½ inches long and 2 inches in diameter
+Feijo fruit resembles unripe medium-sized guava from a distance.
+The fruit is 2½ inches long and 2 inches in diameter.

 Feijo can be peeled and sliced and added to fruit salads or used in preserves, jellies, sorbets, and mousses.